Cstan1987stat/-Health-Data-Insights-Predicting-Diabetes-with-Machine-Learning/README.md

 **November 25, 2024 Update**
 The notebook titled 'first model building process.ipynb' documents the initial fitting of three models: Logistic Regression, Random Forest Classifier, and Histogram Gradient Boosting Classifier.
 The highest f1-score achieved so far is 0.48, obtained with the Histogram Gradient Boosting Classifier.
 While this is below the desired performance, it represents a good starting point.
 There's significant opportunity for improvement, and I plan to explore further refinements and optimizations to enhance the model's performance.

+**November 26, 2024 Update**
+The notebook titled 'a_second_attempt.ipynb' documents the new preprocessing steps applied to the training and testing predictors (one-hot encoding of discrete variables), along with stratification of the target variable.
+The objective was to fit multiple models, including Logistic Regression, Random Forest Classifier, Balanced Random Forest Classifier, Histogram Gradient Boosting Classifier, and XGB Classifier, to achieve a higher F1 score for diabetic instances.
+However, the best F1 score remained at 0.48, achieved by both the Histogram Gradient Boosting Classifier and the XGB Classifier.